Teenage Mutant Ninja Turtles: Tournament Fighters: Reception

-In the United Kingdom, it was the top-selling SNES game in January 1994.
+In the United Kingdom, it was the top-selling Super NES game in January 1994.

-The SNES version received positive reviews, whereas the Sega version received mixed reviews.
+Electronic Gaming Monthly called the game "a real surprise" noting high quality audio and overall appeal.
+One reviewer in the magazine called it "the perfect blend of elements from Street Fighter II and Mortal Kombat while another declared that in some ways it was even better than Street Fighter II."

 In 1993, Aska was rated as #4 on the list of "Top Ten Fighting Women" by Electronic Gaming Monthly.
-In the same issue Electronic Gaming Monthly gave the Sega Genesis version average reviews, noting the game is not a good as the SNES version and stating “There aren’t many moves and the fighters are unappealing.
-The game also has a darker look and feel.”
-Mega magazine gave the Sega Genesis an average review score criticizing the games sluggish gameplay, unresponsive controls and stating “It’s an uninspired beat-em-up that’s borrowed everything from Street Fighter 2 but the gameplay.”
-GamePro magazine gave the SNES version ratings (out of 5) of 4.5 for graphics, 4.5 for sound, 5.0 for control and 5.0 for fun factor.
-GameFan scored the SNES version 369/400 and the Genesis version 248/400.
-SNES Force gave the SNES version a 90% score.
+In the same issue Electronic Gaming Monthly gave the Sega Genesis version average reviews, noting that the game is not a good as the Super NES version and stating that "There aren’t many moves and the fighters are unappealing.
+The game also has a darker look and feel."
+Mega magazine gave the Sega Genesis an average review score, criticizing the game's sluggish gameplay and unresponsive controls, stating that "It’s an uninspired beat-em-up that’s borrowed everything from Street Fighter 2 but the gameplay."
+GamePro magazine gave the Super NES version ratings (out of 5) of 4.5 for graphics, 4.5 for sound, 5.0 for control, and 5.0 for fun factor.

-In 1995, Total! ranked the game 61st on its Top 100 SNES Games summarizing: "This is a shockingly good beat-'em-up considering it's a license.
+In 1995, Total! ranked the game 61st on its Top 100 Super NES Games, summarizing: "This is a shockingly good beat-'em-up considering it's a license."